BolvarsDad/BolvarsDad/README.md

 # Hello there.
 I am:
 - 20 years old.
-- Studied Biomedical Engineering at the KTH Royal Insitute of Technology in Stockholm, Sweden.<br>
+- 🧬 Biomedical Engineering at the KTH Royal Insitute of Technology in Stockholm, Sweden.<br>
-- 💻 Interested in too many things.
+- 💻 Computer Science at MDU Mälardalens Högskola in Västerås, Sweden. <br>
 - 🩸 A blood donor.

 Languages with proficiency: